totalopenstation/totalopenstation/README.txt

 The application icons are copyright by Lapo Calamandrei 2008.

-GUI
-===

-The ``totalopenstation-gui`` module is a simple, yet complete graphical user interface for Total Open Station that allows to download, open and save raw data and export into the available output formats.
-It is currently based on Tkinter and works on all major platforms (tested on GNU/Linux and Microsoft Windows).

-CLI
-===

-The ``totalopenstation-cli-connector`` module is a command line user interface to download and save raw data, while its companion ``totalopenstation-cli-parser`` is responsible for parsing and exporting data.

 Documentation
 =============

-Documentation is available at in the ``docs`` subdirectory of this package and online at http://tops.berlios.de/ with an user guide, details on the application structure, supported models and other stuff.
+Documentation is available at in the ``docs`` subdirectory of this package and online at http://totalopenstation.readthedocs.org/ with an user guide, details on the application structure, supported models and other interesting stuff.